Waffle House shooting suspect taken into custody

 RELATED: 'Hero' bystander James Shaw Jr. wrestled gun away from Waffle House shooter

-More than 80 Nashville police officers were involved in the search for Reinking Monday, joined by agents with the FBI, the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives and troopers with the Tennessee Highway Patrol.

-BREAKING: Travis Reinking, 29, of Morton, IL, is person of interest in Waffle House shooting.
-Vehicle the gunman arrived in is registered to him.
-Gunman last seen walking south on Murfreesboro Pike.
-He shed is coat and is nude.
-See Reinking?
-Pls call 615-862-8600 immediately. pic.twitter.com/duoWCo5fC0— Metro Nashville PD (@MNPDNashville) April 22, 2018
+He said Reinking carried a black backpack that held a silver semi-automatic weapon and .45-caliber ammunition.
+Detectives cut the backpack off of the suspect, he said.

+Police spokesman Don Aaron said Reinking requested a lawyer, was taken to a hospital and would later be booked on four counts of criminal homicide.

-Reinking was wearing only a green jacket when he opened fire with an AR-15 in the Waffle House parking lot and then stormed the restaurant shortly after 3 a.m.
+Reinking, described as a white man with brown hair, opened fire with an AR-15 in the Waffle House parking lot and then stormed the restaurant shortly after 3 a.m.
 Sunday, police say.
 Four people were killed and four others were injured before a quick-thinking customer wrestled the assault weapon away, preventing more bloodshed.

-Metropolitan Nashville Police Chief Steve Anderson said at a news conference that Reinking had last been seen early Sunday around a wooded area near an apartment complex where he lived, wearing only pants and no shirt or shoes.
+Reinking then disappeared, police said.

+Police say about 20 people were in the Waffle House at the time of the shootings.
+They included people of different races and ethnicities, but the four people killed were minorities_three black and one Hispanic.

-Anderson said it's not clear why Reinking opened fire on restaurant patrons, though he may have "mental issues."
+It's not clear why Reinking opened fire on restaurant patrons, though he may have "mental issues," Metropolitan Nashville Police Chief Steve Anderson said earlier.
+He was considered armed and dangerous, because he was known to have owned a handgun authorities have not recovered.

+Police said Reinking had stolen a BMW days before the attack.
+The car was quickly recovered, but authorities did not immediately link it to Reinking.

-As the search continued, authorities in Illinois shared past reports suggesting multiple red flags about a disturbed young man with paranoid delusions.
+Meanwhile, authorities in Illinois shared past reports suggesting multiple red flags about a disturbed young man with paranoid delusions.

 In May 2016, Reinking told deputies from Tazewell County, Illinois, that music superstar Taylor Swift was stalking him and hacking his phone, and that his family was also involved, according to a report released Sunday.